Oregon wildfire grows rapidly, destroys several structures - KTVZ

 Gov. Kate Brown’s office on Saturday announced she had invoked an emergency act that cleared the way for the State Fire Marshal to mobilize firefighters and equipment to assist local firefighters and to support a coordinated response.

+More crews were brought in to fight the fire and a second aviation base was added, officials said.
+By Sunday morning, helicopters and air tankers dumped 1 million gallons (4.5 million liters) of water and 1 million gallons of retardant on the fire, Owen said.

-Brown has ordered all flags at Oregon public institutions to be flown at half-staff on Monday in honor of Taylor, with his memorial service to be held the same day.
+The fire was started by lightning on Aug.
+17 and killed Logan Taylor, a 25-year-old firefighter, after he was struck by a tree the next day.
+Brown ordered all flags at Oregon public institutions to be flown at half-staff on Monday in honor of Taylor, with his memorial service to be held the same day.